SteveJustin1963/tec-Bitcoin/README.md

 # tec-Coin
-tec-1 bitcoin mining

-if it can be done by hand then the z80 can too.
+A tec-1 bitcoin system.
+You know what they say "if it can be computed  by hand then the z80 can do it too".

-actually stupid, better make a tec-1-coin and use it among tec-1 members use tec-1 to handle the blocks

 ## sudo code
-- take previous financial operation (new purchase history etc.)
+- record current financial record in ledger (new purchase history etc.)
-- Concatanate hash of previous block in the chain `:H code h!;`
+- concatanate a hash of previous block in the chain                       `:H code h!;`
   - https://en.wikipedia.org/wiki/MD5#Algorithm
 - add a integer (Lets call it :A), First time round,                      `:0a!; \\counter`
 - [D] Concatante :A at the end, Hash through an alorigthm (MD5, SHA1 etc) `a h +`
 - check if output meets a certain condition (Like having 3 0's at the end)
 - If does not meet condition, Imcrement                                   `:A 0 at enth()();` and goto [D]
 - When the condition is met, organise the block, this is done by:
 - Combine the financial record with the integer and this with the hash
 - Add this block onto the chain